K0stov/russian-gzdoom/README.md

 [Doom Power forum topic](https://i.iddqd.ru/viewtopic.php?t=1492) (in Russian)

-*(I’m not Russian; rather, I’m just a modder with technical knowledge of the source port who also studies the language and wants to create a translation for anyone who might have use for it.
-I receive help from Russian-speaking friends with developing the translation, and I make all creative decisions, so I am be grateful for any feedback!)*
+*(I’m not Russian; rather, I’m just a modder with technical knowledge of the source port who also studies the language and wants to create a translation for anyone who might have use for it!)*

-*This translation is partially based on the project [Russian Doom](https://github.com/JNechaevsky/russian-doom), created by Yulian Nechaevsky, and on [a Russian translation of Strife: Quest for the Sigil](http://arc.iddqd.ru/14072015/viewtopic.php?t=5331), created by Ameba, theleo_ua и bed.intruder.*
+*This translation is partly based on the project [Russian Doom](https://github.com/JNechaevsky/russian-doom), created by Yulian Nechaevsky, and on [a Russian translation of Strife: Quest for the Sigil](http://arc.iddqd.ru/14072015/viewtopic.php?t=5331), created by Ameba, theleo_ua and bed.intruder.
+The aforementioned individuals have given me permission to use their work in this translation.*